-We wanted to share about two FABM training opportunities for those wanting to learn how to teach the Billings method of fertility awareness.
+We wanted to share about two FABM training opportunities available now for those wanting to learn how to teach the Billings method of fertility awareness.
 Keep reading for more information about how to get this training if you are a physician or a medical student!

 What is the Billings Ovulation Method?